 The IDE memory setting adjusts the memory allocated to Android Studio and applies regardless of the currently loaded project.
 When a project is built and run from within Android Studio, on the other hand, a number of background processes (referred to as daemons) perform the task of compiling and running the app.
 When compiling and running large and complex projects, build time may potentially be improved by adjusting the daemon heap settings.
-Unlike the IDE heap settings, these settings apply only to the current project.
+Unlike the IDE heap settings, these settings apply only to the current project and can only be accessed when a project is open in Android Studio.